PupilTong/CS611/TerminalUIEngine/readme.md

 ```
 A typical Iteration block.

-Render will iterating the `elements` modelproperty and the value of every interating loop will be `e2`.
+Render will iterate the `elements` model property and the value of every iterating loop will be `e2`.

 If elements contains `{"element0","element1","element2" }`
 The output should be